BrycensRanch/SnapX/Progress.md

 ### GTK on Windows sucks!

 I agree!
-That's why In the future, I want to use WPF again as a separate "Project" (it'd still be under the GitHub repository) https://github.com/lepoco/wpfui looks like a great start.
+That's what SnapX.Avalonia is for.

 <https://sixlabors.com/products/imagesharp/> This library is a cross-platform library that can be used to manipulate images.
-This library is used by the Avalonia project to handle images.
 This library will be used to handle images in this project.

 #### Snap & Flatpak